 All European Member States must include digital biometric information in every passport issued from June 2009, a deadline France has been able to meet.

-As of end of June 2009, all French passports are fitted with a micro-controller that contains biographic data and the holder's portrait in digital format, as well as
+As of the end of June 2009, all French passports are fitted with a micro-controller that contains:

-2 fingerprints.
-In the enrollment phase, 8 fingers are captured, even though only 2 prints will be kept.
+In the enrollment phase, eight fingers are captured, even though only two prints will be kept.

-e passport, along with the national ID card allow for free rights of movement and residence in any of the states of the European Union and European Economic Area.
+The French passport, along with the national ID card allows for free rights of movement and residence in any of the states of the European Union and European Economic Area.

 The Imprimerie Nationale issues around three million biometric passports per year.